joshuaSYSS/approxCCDegree/README.md

-# Approximating the Number of Connected Components on an Undirected Transistive Graph in Sublinear Time
+# Approximating the Number of Connected Components on an Undirected Transitive Graph in Sublinear Time

 ## How to use it?
 Check `approxCCDegree.cpp` for the code, and `sample.cpp` for a sample implementation.